tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

-nothing of old Granny Fox or of Reddy Fox, and she began to enjoy running through her tunnels under the snow and scurrying across from one doorway to another on top of the snow, just as she had before the Foxes had tried so hard to catch him.
+nothing of old Granny Fox or of Reddy Fox, and she began to enjoy running through her tunnels under the snow and scurrying across from one doorway to another on top of the snow, just as she had before the Foxes had tried so hard to catch her.
 But she hadn't forgotten, as Granny Fox had hoped she would.
-No, indeed, Dani Meadow Mouse hadn't forgotten. she was too wise for that.
+No, indeed, Dani Meadow Mouse hadn't forgotten.
+She was too wise for that.

 One morning, when she started to climb up to one of her little doorways, she found that it was closed.
 Yes, sir, it was closed.
 In